Rijuljain24/Fake-News-Detection---LSTM/README.md

 ## 🚀 Features
 ✅ Preprocessing of textual data (removal of stopwords, lemmatization, etc.)
-✅ TF-IDF vectorization for text representation
-✅ ML models like **Logistic Regression, Random Forest, Naïve Bayes, LSTM**
+✅ ML models like **NLP, LSTM**
-✅ Accuracy and performance evaluation on test data
-✅ Interactive interface for news verification
+✅ Accuracy and performance evaluation on test data  - 96% ✅ Interactive interface for news verification

 ## 🏗️ Tech Stack